PapaJoesSoup/ShipManifest/README.md

 - Fixed:  Transfer sounds continue playing after transfer complete.
 - Fixed:  Science Tooltips (and others) scrolling off screen on long lists.
 Git Issue #18

+Version 5.0.0.0 - Release 22 Jan, 2016 - Massive Refactoring Edition.
+NEW!
+Realism Mode - Multiple simultaneous transfers & dumps.
+- New:  Added ability queue transfers in realism mode.  you may now start and stop multiple transfers and or dumps simultaneously, with the Vessel, Docked Vessels, individual parts or a selected group of parts.
+Fuel Depot anyone?
+- New:  Added ability to dump resources in flight in realism mode.
+Dump process follows flow rate rules.
+Dumps be stopped. per forum discussions, this process is assumed to impart a zero thrust component upon the vessel.
+- New:  Massive refactor and reorgainization of code (nothing was left untouched).
+        A tremendous amount of work for very little visible effect except maybe performance :).
+Sets the foundation for easier to manage/enhance code.
+- New:  Added build package automation and distribution.
+- New:  Removed need for DFInterface.dll.
+Now using new reflection class method for soft dependency to DeepFreeze.
+- Fixed:  In realism Mode, during Preflight, Fill and dump kerbals vessel wide was enabled.
+Now disabled when Realism is on.
+- Fixed:  Corrected nested control displays in settings.
+- Fixed:  Corrected Errors with tooltip displays and tooltip settings.
+Tooltips would show on certain windows when disabled in settings.
+- Fixed:  Corrected staging error where SM cannot be displayed during launch.

 Version 4.4.2.0 - Release 12 Nov, 2015 - KSP 1.0.5 Edition.
 - New:  Native Kerbal Renaming and Profession Management!
 The old hash hack is gone!
         KSP 1.0.5 now supports native kerbal profession managment, so kerbal profession now saves to game save.